Episode 10

 About your hosts

-Profile picture for Alexa Beavers
+Profile picture for Alexa Wolf Beavers

-Alexa Beavers
+Alexa Wolf Beavers

 I’m the founder and CEO of The Axela Group, where I work with leaders who are doing hard and important things—whether that’s leading change, shifting culture, or just figuring out how to keep showing up when the pressure’s on.

-These days, I spend a lot of my time multiplying my impact through our growing team at The Axela Group.
-Our incredible team of coaches and consultants is making a difference in work and in life —through coaching executives to tap into their whole human intelligence, consulting on how to navigate rapid change, developing productive teams, and creating spaces where leaders can share their challenges, lessons, and what matters most in these fast-moving times.
-In essence, I’m building a team that helps others lead with clarity and humanity—especially in messy, high-stakes environments.
-I am also bringing real leaders stories of growth and transformation to life through amazing conversations with leaders across industries who have been there done that - and are courageous enough to share.
+Our incredible team of coaches and consultants is making a difference in companies across the globe - coaching executives to tap into their whole human intelligence, consulting on how to navigate rapid change, developing productive teams, and creating spaces where leaders can share their challenges, lessons, and what matters most in these fast-moving times.
+We help others lead with clarity and humanity—especially in messy, high-stakes environments.

 When I’m not in conversation with a leader who is sharing their story or leading my own amazing team, I’m probably up to my eyeballs in paint doing art, walking the dogs by the river, or hanging with my crew of teenagers in Richmond, Virginia.